Jordan Henderson’s Transfer to Al Ettifaq

 In a surprising turn, Jordan Henderson, the former Liverpool captain, has made a remarkable £12 million ($15.6 million) transfer to Saudi Pro League’s Al Ettifaq.
 After 12 seasons, including eight as Liverpool’s club captain, Henderson is set to embrace a new chapter in his football journey, joining the growing trend of European players making their way to the Middle East.

-Teaming Up with Gerrard and Controversies
+Teaming Up With Gerrard and Controversies

 Henderson’s decision to join Al Ettifaq comes with an interesting twist.
 He will reunite with former Liverpool teammate Steven Gerrard, who recently took up the role of head coach for the Saudi Pro League side.